In conversation with Dorah Stergiou of The Velvoids, new album 'Mother' out March 27.

 What's your favorite track on your new album and why?

 My personal favorite is Rake Your Mind, it's sweet and eerie with some nice transitions in it.
 I like Legs of Wood and Badgod a lot too, they're beautifully crafted while very minimal in orchestration.
-I believe any good song can stand on its own without too many instruments or effects, I've always praised Vice's capabilities for going for songs like that.
+I believe any good song can stand on its own without too many instruments or effects, I've always praised Vice's ability for going for songs like that.
 I'm really proud of the new album and what our band's been doing.

 © 2020 Published under exclusive license to Thinkbabymusic.
 Produced by Nick Arkomanis and The Velvoids.
 All songs by Lesley/X. "Let It Breathe" Animated and directed by Colin Marchon.